EricaBonfanti/EricaBonfanti/README.md

 Throughout my education, I gained experience in web development, programming logic, databases, system modeling, software testing, networks, and automation with Python.
 I also have hands-on experience in customer service, which gave me the ability to understand people's needs and explain technology in simple terms.

 I am proactive, organized, and focused on continuous learning.
-I am currently seeking opportunities in Technical Support, where I can combine my technical foundation with customer service, without losing sight of my goal of growing as a full-stack developer. ✨ LinkedIn: [Erica Bonfanti](https://www.linkedin.com/in/ericabonfanti).
+I am currently seeking opportunities in Technical Support, where I can combine my technical foundation with customer service, without losing sight of my goal of growing as a full-stack developer.✨

-### 🤖 Linguagens e Tecnologias
+### Linguagens e Tecnologias
 <div align="center">

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg" width="45"/>